kojisekig/KEA-lucene/readme.md

 # Summary

-In this article, I particularly chose Lucene library to implement KEA with teacher machine learning for key phrases extraction.
+In this article, I particularly chose Lucene library to implement KEA with supervised machine learning for key phrases extraction.
 Since the KEA program has a simple and clear algorithm, I believe you can easily understand - from the program - how to use Lucene API to obtain variable statistics of key phrase candidates.

 I'd be happy to see readers find interest in the Lucene library or expand their knowledge on the library through this article.